dasch-swiss/docker-apache-jena-fuseki/README.md

 Some files from the Apache Jena distributions are stripped, e.g., fuseki.war file.

 The Fuseki image includes some helper scripts to do tdb loading using fuseki-server.jar.
-In addition Fuseki has a [docker-entrypoint.sh](https://github.com/dasch-swiss/docker-apache-jena-fuseki/blob/main/docker-entrypoint.sh) that populates shiro.ini with the password provided as -e ADMIN_PASSWORD to Docker, or with a new randomly generated password that is printed the first time.
+In addition Fuseki has a [docker-entrypoint.sh](https://github.com/dasch-swiss/docker-apache-jena-fuseki/blob/main/docker-entrypoint.sh) that populates shiro.ini with the password provided as `-e ADMIN_PASSWORD` to Docker, or with a new randomly generated password that is printed the first time.
+There is also a `REBUILD_INDEX_OF_DATASET` environment variable that makes the container rebuild Fuseki's built-in Lucene index before starting the database normally.
+To enable this, the value of this variable must be set to the name of the dataset whose index should be rebuilt.

 ## Releasing
 Releasing should be done through the Github release process, which will kick-off a Github-CI job that will release the Docker Image under the release tag.